Tag102/Suppltpro/README.md

 # SupplyPro

-It is Ecommerce store used to sell gym equipments and Supplements built with Mern Stack -
-- user can view all products
+The Ecommerce store, constructed using the Mern Stack, specializes in selling gym equipment and supplements.
+It offers various functionalities for both users and administrators:

+For Users:

+- Users can explore the entire product catalog.
-- user can view single product
+- They can view detailed information about a specific product.
-- user can search products and view products by category and price range
+- Users have the ability to search for products based on categories and price ranges.
-- user can add to cart
+- It allows users to add selected items to their shopping cart.
-- user can register & sign in
-- admin can create, edit, update & delete products
-- admin can create categories
+- Users can create an account and log in.

+For Administrators:

+- Admins have the privilege to manage the product inventory by creating, editing, updating, and deleting products.
+- They can also establish product categories.
-- admin can view ordered products
+- Admins can access information about ordered products.
-- admin can change the status of a product (processing, shipped, delivered, etc.)
+- They have the authority to change the status of products (e.g., processing, shipped, delivered, etc.).